Henry Scharf

 Henry Scharf (1822–1887) was an illustrator, Shakespearean actor, and a professor of elocution.

 He was the son of illustrator George Johann Scharf and brother to Sir George Scharf, the first director of the National Portrait Gallery in London.

-Biography
+Early life and education

-Scharf was born in London, England in 1822 to Elizabeth and George Scharf.
+Scharf was born in London, England, in 1822 to Elizabeth and George Scharf.
 He trained as an artist, and most likely studied under his father along with his brother, George.

+Career

 He went on the stage and for a few years he acted with some success in England in Shakespearean plays.
-Henry Scharf made his London debut in November 1844 as a member of Samuel Phelps's company at Sadler's Wells, where Phelps had produced King John a month or two earlier.
+Scharf made his London debut in November 1844 as a member of Samuel Phelps's company at Sadler's Wells, where Phelps had produced Shakespeare's King John a month or two earlier.